Martins3/bmbt/doc/init-QEMU.md

  *    false is returned, an error must be set to show the reason of
  *    the rejection.
 If the hook is not provided, all hotplug will be
  *    allowed.
- * @default_ram_id:
- *    Specifies inital RAM MemoryRegion name to be used for default backend
- *    creation if user explicitly hasn't specified backend with "memory-backend"
- *    property.
- *    It also will be used as a way to optin into "-m" option support.
- *    If it's not set by board, '-m' will be ignored and generic code will
- *    not create default RAM MemoryRegion.
- * @fixup_ram_size:
- *    Amends user provided ram size (with -m option) using machine
- *    specific algorithm.
-To be used by old machine types for compat
- *    purposes only.
- *    Applies only to default memory backend, i.e., explicit memory backend
- *    wasn't used.
  */
 struct MachineClass {
     /*< private >*/